Amani5576/NGC-3576-Temperature-Readings/README.md

 Used further in Results.py code if user would like to see the Nebula before filtering out the data.
 This file shows the initial ImageHDU matrix of each Fit file before any filtration occurs.
-This is due to the fact that each numbered value in the matrices is a quanitity of the number of photons captured by the Telescope.
+This is due to the fact that each numbered value in the matrices is a quantity of the number of photons captured by the Telescope.
 Each element is a pixel containing a specified number of photons.

-Choice given for user is only to view one fit file out of the 3 image fit files.
+Choice given for the user is only to view one fit file out of the 3 image fit files.
 Hence, after running Results, one can still refer back to showSection to reveal the other two.

 * For Hydrogen Alpha matrix: